 Rendering#

-SAMSON provides various rendering effects and integrates Cycles Renderer, a path tracing renderer, from Blender.
+SAMSON provides a range of rendering effects and integrates Cycles Renderer, the path-tracing renderer from Blender.

 Rendering effects#